jiayingtam/GreedySnake/README.md

 # Greedy Snake

-## About
-Classic Greedy Snake game made using TypeScript
+A classic Greedy Snake game made using TypeScript